glasgowm148/ergonaut-handbook/SigmaUSD.md

-> If Erg goes 10x, can I get 10x more Erg?
+## If Erg goes 10x, can I get 10x more Erg?
-{.is-info}

 If people are minting and redeeming stablecoins a lot in future, the 1% fee can add up quickly.
 Your return ratio depends on many factors such as when you entered, when you exit, the oracle price fluctuations, the initial reserves, the total amount of SigmaUSD in reverse.

-If you assume a static amount of ergs in the protocol, then the max would be however many Ergs are provided by the stablecoin owners, and you hold all the reserve coins, and the erg price goes to infinity.
-There is no theoretical max, technically.
+> SigRSV is a **reserve** for SigUSD, if people withdraw at a lower price than they entered - reserve holders make up the difference.
+{.is-warning}

 You have to go through the equations and run them with a specific scenario to predict the exact return.